 Google Ads publishers like myself have been asking questions, particularly about the usual disparities between the estimated earnings and the actual or finalized earnings from Google AdSense.

 For instance, you may have estimated earnings of £1,500, but got paid £1,300 as finalized earnings at the end of the month.

 The difference of £200 deducted from the estimated earnings is usually the bone of contention.
 Especially, between Google AdSense and the publishers that laboured every day to ensure quality content.

 But now it seems like Google has listened to the publishers of its Adsense.
 The web giant has announced on Monday that it is increasing the transparency of AdSense payments.

 This move means that the company will start to let publishers see invalid activity deductions that cause differences in estimated and finalised earnings.

-As mentioned above, if your estimated earnings were £1,500, but finalised earnings were only £1,300, Google will show more about the break down into invalid activity and finalised earnings like so:
+As mentioned above, if your estimated earnings were £1,500, but finalized earnings were only £1,300, Google will show more about the break down into invalid activity and finalized earnings like so: